 “Our mission is to work towards an inclusive community based on equal human rights and social justice, and to support the people of Ballymun to access justice as a human right.”

-Throughout 2018 the Law Centre represented clients in a variety of civil law cases and provided legal information and advice to local people and organisations.
 Legal matters involving family, housing and employment law continue to dominate the needs of those presenting to the service.
-As in previous years our Legal Education Programme provided a range of courses including a new Child Law course, a variety of lunchtime talks, and we were again pleased to work with Community Law and Mediation to deliver accredited Family Rights Advocacy Training.
+As in previous years our Legal Education Programme provided a range of courses including Child and Family Law Courses and a variety of lunch time talks.
+In 2020, following the lockdown in March, these services were delivered remotely on zoom with great success.

 Much of the work of the Law Centre could not be delivered without our volunteers; mediators, barristers, teachers, lecturers, and organisation leaders.
 To all our volunteers, thank you for your generosity of time and on-going dedication to provide legal, education and mediation services to the people of Ballymun.